elixir7/rpi_REST_API_dummy/README.md

 # Ultimaker3 API - CASE LAB
-Three main parts.
+The CASE LAB Ultimaker 3 API is a way to change RGB colors with the built in lightning when in "printig" or "idle" mode and a REST API (GET only) for all Ultimaker 3/3 Extended/S5.
+With the API you can make a single call to e.g "http://192.168.1.42/api/v1/printer" to get status on all printers in your farm as JSON data.
+In the CASE LAB at Chalmers Johanneberg it is used for displaying all printer cameras and data on a single web page for the users.
+It also controls our fan system based on ESP8266.

+### The programs
+The ecosystem consists of three main programs.
-  - **cmd.py** is a commandline interface which has Add, Read, Update(not implemented), Remove actions for setting up the printer farm with authentification.
+  - **cmd.py** is a commandline interface which can Add, Show, Update(not implemented) and Remove printers for setting up the printer farm.
-  - **app.py** Runs a webserver with flask on python which acts as an API for getting information out of the printers and sending html/css files to the user.
+  - **app.py** Runs a webserver with flask on python which acts as an API for getting information out of the printers without having to authenticate every user and sending html/css files to the user.
   - **status_checker.py** Runs a loop which checks states on printers (running, idle, error) and changes colors accordingly.
 This is not dependant on app.py to run.

 ### HEADS UP